TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-product-managers.md

 How do you make a partnership model work?
 After all, somebody has to be in charge.
 One organization I worked for believed in partnership so strongly that all management roles were in triplicate.
 At each level there was a PM, an engineering manager and a UX manager.
 I think that's taking things too far.

 The model that I saw work best in practice was where engineering, PM and UX on a product all reported to a strong, impartial leader.
-It's important that the organization isn't too large so that the leader has good visibility.
+It's important that the organization isn't too large, so that the leader has good visibility.
 And, of course, it only works with the right person in charge.

 What can happen when you have a PM running the show?

-### Event Driven Development
+### Trade Show Driven Development

 {% include candid-image.html src="/assets/images/Project-triangle-en.svg" alt="The Project Management Triangle" %}